Know how to apply the correct charge to moderate heat and prevent overcharge.

-NiMH dislike overcharge and the trickle charge is set to around 0.05C.
-In comparison, NiCd is better able to absorbed overcharge and can take 0.1C.
-Differences in trickle charge and the need for a more sensitive full-charge detection render the original NiCd charger unsuitable for NiMH batteries.
+NiMH dislikes overcharge and the trickle charge is set to around 0.05C.
+NiCd is better at absorbing overcharge and the original NiCd chargers had a trickle charge of 0.1C.
+The differences in trickle charge current and the need for more sensitive full-charge detection render the original NiCd charger unsuitable for NiMH batteries.
 A NiMH in a NiCd charger would overheat, but a NiCd in a NiMH charger functions well.
-The lower trickle charge for NiMH is sufficient for NiCd.
+Modern chargers accommodate both battery systems.

 It is difficult, if not impossible, to slow-charge a NiMH battery.
-At a C rate of 0.1 to 0.3C, the voltage and temperature profiles fail to exhibit defined characteristics to measure the full-charge state accurately and the charger must depend on a timer.
-Harmful overcharge will occur if a fixed timer controls the charge.
-This is especially apparent when charging partially or fully charged batteries.
+At a C rate of 0.1 to 0.3C, the voltage and temperature profiles do not exhibit defined characteristics to trigger full-charge detection and the charger must depend on a timer.
+Harmful overcharge can occur when charging partially or fully charged batteries.

-The same scenario occurs if the battery has lost capacity due to aging and can only hold half the capacity.
-In essence, this battery has electrically shrunk to half size while the fixed timer is programmed to apply a 100 percent charge without regard for the battery condition.
-In most cases an overcharge will heat the battery, but this is not always the case.
-A poorly designed NiMH charger is capable of overcharging a battery without heat buildup.
-At a sufficiently low charge rate, NiMH can remain totally cool and yet suffer from overcharge.
+The same scenario occurs if the battery has lost capacity and can only hold half the charge.
+In essence, this battery has shrunk to half the size while the fixed timer is programmed to apply a 100 percent charge without regard for battery condition.
+If charged above 0.5C, the battery will get warm when full; lower charge currents will keep the NiMH cool and yet induce damaging overcharge.